RedHat-UX/red-hat-design-system/docs/get-started.md

 ## Get started

-The Red Hat Design System gives designers and developers the tools to create accessible and on-brand digital experiences quickly.
+The Red Hat Design System for digital experiences gives designers and developers the tools to create accessible and on-brand user interfaces quickly.
 The role-specific pages linked below will guide you through using the design system.

 <nav class="multi-column--min-400-wide overview-links">
   <a href="/get-started/designers">